Some New Non-binary Quantum Codes from One-generator Quasi-cyclic Codes: Two-generators QC codes

 Then, $\dim(C) = \rank(G) = \rank(G_1) + \rank(G_2) - \dim(\text{row space}(G_1) \cap \text{row space}(G_2)).$ \end{theorem}

 \begin{remark}{\em The result of Theorem \ref{dim2} can also be expressed as

 where we can think \( C_i \) as one-generator QC codes generated by \( G_i \), for \( i = 1, 2 \).
 We observed that

-So far, we have been unable to establish the degree correspondence of \(\dim(C_1 \cap C_2)\) using the polynomials considered in this study.
+So far, we have been unable to establish a polynomial degree formula for \(\dim(C_1 \cap C_2)\) in terms of the polynomials considered here.
 Addressing this issue likely demands further investigation and a more detailed exploration of the polynomials, which we plan to undertake in a future project concentrating on the explicit dual construction of two-generator QC codes. $\square$ }\end{remark}